astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 particles are going, or how much time passes between the events.
-On the right, we have a spacetime diagram, which tells us nothing about the motion in the $y$ direction on the left plot (the tracks on this diagram do not turn around), but does convey the speed.
-Can you describe how the speed changes throughout this sequence of events?
+On the right, we have a spacetime diagram, which tells us nothing about the motion in the $y$ direction on the left plot (the tracks on this diagram do not turn around), but does convey the velocity in the $x$ direction (not the $y$ or $z$!).
+Can you describe how this velocity component changes throughout this sequence of events?
 (Note: this is not realistic.)
 ```